hapax/hapax.github.io/assets/mindjam.md

-Almost 2000 years later, Friedrich Nietzsche would turn eternal recurrence and *amor fati* into an ethic, a love of reality to replace the tattered rug of European religion.
+Almost 2000 years later, Friedrich Nietzsche would turn eternal recurrence and *amor fati* into an ethic, a love of reality to replace the European morality in its religiously inspired hostility to life.
 <!-- to counterbalance his infamously negative attitudes towards European
 morality. -->
 *Ecce Homo* states this ethic clearly: